The federal-style brick house built by William Amsdell about 1840,

 Below - part of GH Hopkins 1876 map

 of Albany.
-Near the lower left corner a brick house and an outhouse
+Near the lower left corner a brick house and an

-east of it are shown belonging to George and Theodore Amsdell.
-The
+"outhouse" (probably a barn) east of it are shown belonging to

-brick house is in the right position to be 1188 Western Avenue.
+position to be 1188 Western Avenue.

 The occupants of this house after 1865 are not clearly identifiable